$\rho$-arbitrage and $\rho$-consistent pricing for star-shaped risk measures: Dual characterisation of -arbitrage and -consistent pricing

 \subsection{Preliminary considerations and conditions}

-For coherent risk measures that admit a dual representation, the dual characterisation of (strong) $\rho$-arbitrage has been studied in \cite{herdegen2020dual}.
-We start by recalling the key conditions that were introduced in \cite[Section 4]{herdegen2020dual} and extend some of their consequences to the current setup.
+For \emph{coherent} risk measures, the dual characterisation of (strong) $\rho$-arbitrage has been studied in~\cite{herdegen2020dual}.
+We recall the key conditions that were introduced in \cite[Section 4]{herdegen2020dual} and extend some of their consequences to the current setup.

 \textbf{Condition I.}~For all $i \in \{1,\dots,d \}$ and any $Z \in \mathcal{Q}^\alpha$, $Z R^i \in L^1$.

 \textbf{Condition UI.}~$\mathcal{Q}^\alpha$ is uniformly integrable, and for all $i \in \{1,\dots,d \}$, $R^i\mathcal{Q}^\alpha$ is uniformly integrable, where $R^i\mathcal{Q}^\alpha := \{ R^iZ : Z \in \mathcal{Q}^\alpha \}.$